Lightstreamer/Lightstreamer-example-StockList-client-flex/README.md

   Contains the sources to build the Flex application.
 The code of demo is based on Flex 4 SDK.

 * `/lib`<br>
-  Should contain the Lightstreamer library to be used for the build process.<br>
+  Should contain the Lightstreamer library, to be used for the build process.<br>
-  Please, download the [latest Lightstreamer distribution](http://www.lightstreamer.com/download) and copy the Lightstreamer_as_client.swc file from the Lightstreamer Flex Client SDK (that is located under the `/DOCS-SDKs/sdk_client_flex/lib` folder) into this folder of the project.
+  Please download the [latest Lightstreamer distribution](http://www.lightstreamer.com/download) and copy the Lightstreamer_as_client.swc file from the Lightstreamer Flex Client SDK (that is located under the `/DOCS-SDKs/sdk_client_flex/lib` folder) into this folder of the project.

 #### Deploy